tanzilli/botbyexamples/README.md

-# simplebot
+# Bot by examples

-Very basic examples of Telegram bot in Python for Raspberry Pi
+Examples of Telegram bot written in Python

 ## Installing